Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 5. Plug the EFIC189 back in and restart the ice-making cycle

-If the prongs re-freeze immediately after clearing, the issue is likely a clogged drain tube or non-functional drain pump.
-This requires internal service beyond DIY repair scope.
+If the prongs re-freeze immediately after clearing, the issue is likely a clogged drain tube or a non-functional drain pump, which requires internal service beyond DIY repair scope.

 When NOT to Repair: Refrigeration System Failures

-The Frigidaire EFIC189 contains a sealed refrigeration system with compressor, condenser, and evaporator coils.
-If your EFIC189 meets any of these conditions, professional service is required—do not attempt DIY repair:
+The EFIC189 has a sealed refrigeration system with a compressor, condenser, and evaporator coils.
+If your unit shows any of the following symptoms, professional service is required—don’t attempt DIY repair:

 • Compressor runs but unit produces no ice or doesn’t get cold: This indicates a refrigerant leak.
 The sealed system cannot be recharged by consumers.